danielegasparri/span-gui/docs/index.md

 ```
 Once launched, select the folder to store the results in your device, then click "Load!" in the main GUI to load the example spectra in the listbox and start playing with the GUI.

-## 📂 Working with Spectra Lists
-SPAN has been optimized to work with a series of n 1D spectra.
-The spectra are passed to SPAN by creating and loading a spectra list.
-The spectra list is an ASCII file containing the path of your spectra and can be created with SPAN, using the button **Generate a spectra list containing 1D spectra**.
-Just select the folder where your spectra are located, confirm the selection, set the wavelength units of your spectra (assuming are the same for all) and then click the **Load!** button.

-A spectra list can be created also manually and should include:
-- absolute paths of spectra, ore relative path if your spectra are located in a subfolder of SPAN
-- A commented first line (e.g. # Spectrum)
-- It can be stored anywhere in your device
-💡 Example file lists are provided in example_files/ folder.

 ## 📊 Basic Usage example